-Narrow streets in towns and villages, densely planted avenues, low-hanging high voltage lines and a number of roads with severe bends - the six-kilometre route from the loading area near Cramme, east of Salzgitter, to the Flöthe wind farm is peppered with obstacles.
+NNarrow streets in towns and villages, densely planted avenues, low-hanging high voltage lines and a number of roads with severe bends - the six kilometre route from the loading area near Cramme, east of Salzgitter, to the Flöthe wind farm is peppered with obstacles.
 Steil had to use this route to transport several rotor blades for a well-known manufacturer of wind turbines which included versions with lengths reaching almost 79 metres.
-In order to complete the assignment, Steil Kranarbeiten relied on equipment from TII SCHEUERLE, a subsidiary of the TII Group.
+In order to complete the assignment, Steil Kranarbeiten relied on equipment from SCHEUERLE, a subsidiary of the Transporter Industry International Group (TII Group).
 An InterCombi self-propelled vehicle combination consisting of two sets of six axle lines as well as the especially powerful fourth generation (G4) rotor blade adapter was used.

 Rotor blade adapter G4 provides high load moment throughout the entire setup angle